'I've had a blast': Rebounding Roo calls it quits after 161 games

-NORTH Melbourne veteran Aaron Hall will hang up the boots immediately after announcing his retirement on Wednesday.
+AARON Hall says he has given his all over a career spanning two clubs and 12 seasons after announcing his retirement, effective immediately, on Wednesday.

-The 32-year-old has been restricted to just six matches this season after managing an Achilles issue over the past few months, and will finish his career with a total of 161 appearances over 12 seasons.
+The North Melbourne veteran has been restricted to just six matches this season after managing an Achilles issue over the past few months, and will finish his career with a total of 161 appearances.

 WHO’S CALLED IT QUITS 2023’s retirements and delistings